powertsai/GettingandCleaningData/README.md

   1. "body_acc_x", "body_acc_y","body_acc_z"
   1. "body_gyro_x", "body_gyro_y", "body_gyro_z"
   1. "total_acc_x", "total_acc_y", "total_acc_z"
-1. mergetData to create one data table with Activity, Subject, Features, TriaxialDataMeanSd, detail columns see cookbook
+1. mergetData to create one data table with Activity, Subject, Features, TriaxialDataMeanSd
+  1. codebook for merge data
 1. getTidyData convert the data to another tidy data set with the average of each variable for each activity and each subject
-  1. codebook for merge data
   1. codebook for tidy data

 ### Install libraries before running run_analysis.R